LSSTDESC/tom_desc/README.md

 docker compose down -v
 ```

-If you include the `-v` at the end of that command, it will also destroy the Postgres and Cassandra data volumes you created.
+If you include the `-v` at the end of that command, it will also destroy the Postgres data volume you created.
 If you *don't* add `-v`, next time you do `docker compose up -d tom`, the information in the database you had from last time around will still be there.

 ### Populating the database